Sōichirō Takashima: Political achievements

 In March 2014, he won the first national strategic special zone in Japan to support startups.
 He then achieved a series of deregulation and institutional reforms, including the startup visa.
 He also strongly drove the Japanese startup scene with a number of measures and movements.
 As a result, Fukuoka City has become the city with the highest rate of business start-ups in Japan for several consecutive years.

 The “Tenjin Big Bang” project, which he came up with, is a huge project to rebuild 70 buildings in the city center by 2026.
 This has attracted attention as a groundbreaking method that does not use tax money but instead uses deregulation to guide the project.
 His proactive economic policies, such as promoting the MICE and content industries, led Fukuoka City to record its highest tax revenue for seven consecutive years, the only ordinance-designated city to do so.

 At the same time, he worked on local government management and administrative and fiscal reform that did not rely on debt.

 In 12 years, he reduced the balance of municipal bonds by approximately 427.3 billion yen.

-His proactive support activities and information dissemination via social networking services during the Kumamoto earthquake were highly praised by many.
-In addition, in the accident where a huge sinkhole occurred in front of Hakata Station, he received a great deal of attention both domestically and internationally for his amazing speed of recovery, not only filling the hole in just one week, but also completing the road.

 In 2017, he became the first mayor in Japan to be invited to the World Economic Forum (Davos, Switzerland).

 He was appointed as a member of the Japanese Government's Council for the Rebirth of School Education and the Temporary Digital Administrative Investigation Committee.
 He focuses his activities on moving the government from the local government frontline.

-With his proactive economic and welfare policies, Fukuoka City has the highest population growth rate of any local government in Japan.
-It also has the highest business start-up rate and land price growth rate in Japan.

 The results of a survey on the level of trust in Fukuoka City government rose more than twice the level before he took office, with 87.3% of respondents saying they trusted the city government in 2021.

 As a leader of Japan's representative reformist mayors, he is working to develop the next generation of leaders by holding study sessions for young mayors and governors across the country, regardless of political affiliation.